teaching-FEEC/dgm-2025.2/projects/dlo-modeling/README.md

 #### (b) Transformer + BiLSTM Hybrid

-- Combines a **Transformer encoder-decoder** (Vaswani et al., 2017) to model global dependencies between rope segments with a **BiLSTM** to capture local directional dynamics.
+- Combines a **Transformer encoder-decoder** (Vaswani et al., 2017) [3] to model global dependencies between rope segments with a **BiLSTM** to capture local directional dynamics.
-- This hybrid model draws inspiration from Viswanath et al. (2023) [2], which used learned representations of 1D objects for manipulation and inspection tasks.
+- This hybrid model draws inspiration from Viswanath et al. (2023) [4], which used learned representations of 1D objects for manipulation and inspection tasks.

 #### (c) Variational Autoencoder (VAE)

-- Inspired by Ha and Schmidhuber (2018) [3] and Hafner et al. (2019) [4], **VAEs** were explored as a foundation for probabilistic world modeling.
+- **VAEs** were explored as a foundation for probabilistic world modeling.
 - The encoder maps state-action pairs to a latent distribution, allowing the decoder to predict a **probabilistic next state**, aligning with the goal of capturing uncertainty in rope dynamics.

 ### 3.4 Implementation and Tools